 Our research addresses this knowledge gap.
 Using a range of experiments (mesocosm + in-situ) we aim to quantify methane emissions from tropical and temperate trees and identify some of the processes governing tree-mediated methane emissions.
 The data that we have collected so far highlights that this overlooked tree mediated methane emission pathways is important in forested wetlands and excluding these emissions will lead to gross underestimation in methane emissions from wetland ecosystems.
 The research findings have been submitted to international journals for publications.
 Please watch this space or please contact me for further details.

 Pangala SR, Reay DS, Heal KV.
 2010.
 Mitigation of methane emissions from constructed farm wetland.
 Chemosphere 78: 493-9

-Pangala SR, Moore S, Hornibrook ERC, Gauci V. (accepted).
+Pangala SR, Moore S, Hornibrook ERC, Gauci V. 2013.
 Trees are major conduits for methane egress from tropical forested wetlands.
-New Phytologist.
+New Phytologist 197: 524-531.

-Pangala SR, Gowing DJ, Hornibrook ERC, Gauci V. (under revision).
+Pangala SR, Gowing DJ, Hornibrook ERC, Gauci V. (accepted).
 Controls on methane emissions from Alnus glutinosa saplings.
 New Phytologist.

 Pangala SR, Hornibrook ERC, Gowing DJ, Gauci V. (in prep).
 Tree stem methane emissions in a temperate forested wetland: controls and ecosystem contributions.
 Global Change biology.